Select English language to read the up-to-date version of this article!

 The idea is to implement a better control of the outlet water temperature based on:

-5. peak power of the electrical grid, to reduce power consumption in the peak hours (in the early morning and late afternoon): this is used only to help the electrical network to avoid peak power and high energy prices.
+- peak power of the electrical grid, to reduce power consumption in the peak hours (in the early morning and late afternoon): this is used only to help the electrical network to avoid peak power and high energy prices

-The control algorithm is implemented, in a LUA script that computes the right value of outlet water temperature and compressor frequency (power), using the command mbpoll to set the parameters to the heat pump control by Modbus (RS485).
+The control algorithm is implemented, in a LUA script that computes the right value of outlet water temperature and compressor frequency (power), sending those parameters by Modbus (RS485) to the heat pump by using the mbpoll command or through a plugin to control the heat pump, if exists.

 Heatpump RS485 is connected to the domotic controller (RaspberryPI in this case) by a RS485/USB adapter; also the DomBus31 module is used to control heat pump inputs (thermostat on/off, coil/radiant temperature, heating/cooling and full power/half power.